telerik/ajax-docs/controls/spell/changes-and-backward-compatibility/migrating-from-radspell-asp.net-to-asp.net-ajax.md

 	1. If your web application is not using ASP.NET AJAX you need to configure it to do so.
 Detailed instructions can be found at [http://ajax.asp.net/docs/ConfiguringASPNETAJAX.aspx](http://ajax.asp.net/docs/ConfiguringASPNETAJAX.aspx) (check the topic called Adding ASP.NET AJAX Configuration Elements to an Existing Web Site)

-	1. Add a ScriptManager control to the page (or user control) in which you are going to add any Telerik® UI for ASP.NET Ajax(`<asp:ScriptManager ID="ScriptManager1" runat="server" />`).
+	1. Add a ScriptManager control to the page (or user control) in which you are going to add any Telerik® UI for ASP.NET AJAX(`<asp:ScriptManager ID="ScriptManager1" runat="server" />`).
 If your page is a content page you can add the ScriptManager control in your master page.
 For further details about the ScriptManager control you can check [http://ajax.asp.net/docs/overview/ScriptManagerOverview.aspx](http://ajax.asp.net/docs/overview/ScriptManagerOverview.aspx).

-1. Drag and drop a control from the Telerik® UI for ASP.NET Ajax package or manually copy the Telerik.Web.UI.dll in the Bin folder.
+1. Drag and drop a control from the Telerik® UI for ASP.NET AJAX package or manually copy the Telerik.Web.UI.dll in the Bin folder.

 1. Replace the classic RadSpell's directive `<%@ Register Assembly="RadSpell.Net2" Namespace="Telerik.WebControls" TagPrefix="rads" %>` with the new one of RadSpell: `<%@ Register Assembly="Telerik.Web.UI" Namespace="Telerik.Web.UI" TagPrefix="telerik" %>`